meerageorge/missing_frame/README.md

 # missing_frame
-print the frame range of an animated seq listing out missing frames
+print the frame range of an animated seq listing out available frames.
+This will help detect missing frames.